Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 >> Click here to take a walking tour of Monopoli

-2. Visit the Monopoli Cathedral
+2. Visit the Iconic Monopoli Cathedral

-In the center of Monopoli sits the Basilica of the Madonna della Madia, a large Roman Catholic Cathedral.
-Construction of the Cathedral started in the 12th century, however, it had to be halted when they ran out of beams to support the roof.
+In the center of Monopoli sits the Basilica of the Madonna della Madia, a large Roman Catholic cathedral.
+Construction of the cathedral started in the 12th century; however, it had to be halted when they ran out of beams to support the roof.

-A few years later, if by miracle, a raft with an icon of the Madonna floated into the small harbor, and the wood from the raft was used to complete the Monopoli Cathedral.
+A few years later, by miracle, a raft with an icon of the Madonna floated into the small harbor, and the wood from the raft was used to complete the Monopoli Cathedral.

-Sadly, during more turbulent times in the city’s history, the building sustained a lot of damage with partial collapses killing many people.
+Sadly, during more turbulent times in the city’s history, the building sustained a lot of damage, with partial collapses killing many people.

-It was decided in the mid-1700s to demolish the original building and build a new, Baroque-style Cathedral.
+It was decided in the mid-1700s to demolish the original building and build a new, baroque-style cathedral.
 This cathedral still stands today and is a must-visit while in Monopoli.

-The building is open every day and can be visited by the general public, although, during mass times, you will not be able to enter the building just to have a look around.
+The building is open every day and can be visited by the general public, although during mass times, you will not be able to enter the building just to have a look around.

 The Monopoli Cathedral can be found at Largo Cattedrale in Monopoli.

-3. Take In The Views at Castello di Carlo
+3. Take in the Views at Castello di Carlo

+The Castle of Charles V is a wonderful example of an Italian coastal fortress.
 Sitting on top of a piece of land that juts out away from the main town, the castle in Italy provides a perfect view of the sea and the city’s small harbor.

 Originally built to defend Monopoli against various pirate boats and the advancing Spanish army, the castle was eventually taken over by the Spanish along with the rest of the town.